rh-telco-tigers/cnv-demos/README.md

 helloworld
 ```

 Cloning a VM can be very powerful.
 Later in this lab we will create a Microsoft Windows VM.
 As you will see it takes some time to prep your first Windows VM going through the Windows install process.
-Once you have a base image, you can then use cloning to make mulitple copies of that VM to speed up the process.
+Once you have a base image, you can then use cloning to make multiple copies of that VM to speed up the process.

 ### Cleanup